 25. Sensory Calming Jar: Create a calming jar with glitter and water, and have your child shake the jar and watch the glitter settle to help them regulate their emotions.

-27. Sensory Tasting Game: Blindfold your child and have them taste different foods with different textures, such as crunchy, smooth, or chewy, and guess what they are.
+27. Sensory Tasting Game: Have them taste different foods with different textures, such as crunchy, smooth, or chewy.

 In conclusion, Sensory Activities for Autism can help children with autism regulate their sensory input and improve their overall well-being.
 Sensory activities can be customized to fit the child’s needs and can include a variety of experiences, such as tactile, visual, auditory, and proprioceptive.
 Sensory activities can be done at home or in a group setting and can be adapted to fit the child’s interests and abilities.
 By incorporating sensory activities into their daily routine, children with autism can improve their sensory processing skills and enhance their quality of life.